Big Pigeon in Southwest Iowa

 • b.
 16 Oct 1922 Missouri Valley, Harrison Co.; s/o Clyde C. Finley Sr. (b.
 Logan, Harrison Co.) & Sophia McKee.

-• entered service 21 Sep 1942 from Missouri Valley, Harrison Co.; service credited to Harrison Co.; buried Fort McPherson Natl.
+• entered service 21 Sep 1942 from Missouri Valley, Harrison Co.; service credited to Harrison Co.; group burial with three sets of remains at Fort McPherson Natl.
 Cem., Maxwell, Lincoln Co., NE.

 • 1333rd Base Unit, India-China Division, Air Transport Command, based at Chubua, Assam, India; Curtiss C-46A-5-CK Commando #43-47003 co-pilot; DNB 31 Aug 1945 in Assam, India 56 km NW of Dibrugarh-Chabua Airport; aircraft crashed on flight from Kumning, China to Chabua.